 One thing that most people don’t appreciate enough is that what you read makes a huge difference in how well you remember things.

 We fail to remember a lot of the stuff we read because it’s not building on any existing knowledge.
 We’re often trying to learn complex things (that change rapidly) without understanding the basic things (which change slowly or not at all).
 Or, worse still, we’re uncritically letting other people do the thinking for us.
 This is the adult equivalent of regurgitating the definition of a boldface word in our high school textbook.
+There is a difference between knowing the name of something and knowing something and if you don’t know where you stand on a subject you’re going to take unwarranted risks.

-I’d argue that a better approach is to build a latticework of mental models.
+A better approach is to build a latticework of mental models.
 That is, acquire core multi-disciplinary knowledge and use that as your foundation.
 This is the best investment because this stuff doesn’t change, or if it does, it changes really slowly.
 This knowledge becomes your foundation.
 This is what you build on.
 So when you read and connect things to the core knowledge, not only do you have a better idea of how things fit together, but you also strengthen those connections in your head.

 If you’re looking to acquire worldly wisdom, time is your best filter.
 It makes sense to focus on learning the core ideas over multiple disciplines.
 These remain constant.
 And when you have a solid foundation, it’s easier to build upon because you connect what you’re learning to that (now very solid) foundation.